-On Valentine’s Day learning disability charity Mencap released video showing people with a learning disability reacting to the question.
+On Valentine’s Day learning disability charity Mencap released this video showing people with a learning disability reacting to the question.

 After Mencap released this video OkCupid has finally said they will delete the derogatory question.